AdobeDocs/advertising.en/help/dsp/campaign-management/reports/placement-forecast.md

 * For placements added to a package in flight, an equal share of the budget based on the number of placements is calculated.
 When the placement goes live, the budget assigned by the package is calculated.

-## Best Practices <!-- wording:  Are these requirements?
+## Best Practices (Requirements? or Best Practices for __what?__ -- getting useful data?)<!-- wording:  Are these requirements?
 If best practices, best practices to what?
 Get useful data?
 Get complete data? --?

 The forecast data will be most useful in the following conditions: